top of page

 I throw a salute as his sleek black car disappears around the corner.

-The cool night settles over Cooper Street—
+The cool night settles over Cooper Street—still—crisp—almost pure.

 ❧